 - Email requesting to add a consent calendar item to the District Board meeting agenda. - Emails between District staff regarding the need for an email retention policy. - Emails between District staff regarding approval of a contract. - Email that refers to meeting a deadline (i.e., "In compliance with FPPC filing requirements, attached please find...). - Formal negotiations that exist only in email form. - 1.9 Email Attachments.
 Attachments to email messages should be retained or disposed of according to the content of the attachment itself, not according to the email transmitting the attachment.
 Many email attachments are simply duplicates of existing documents, or are draft versions of documents that might not be retained by the District after the final version of the document is complete.
-If you need help in determining whether an attachment to an email message must be retained, please contact the Chief Executive Officer or the Clerk to the Board. - 1.10.
+If help is needed in determining whether an attachment to an email message must be retained, please contact the Chief Executive Officer or the Special Assistant to the CEO & Board Relations Officer. - 1.10.
 Preserving Electronic Messages Public Records Act Requests, Subpoenas, Claims, and Potential Claims Against the District.
 Periodically, the District receives requests for inspection or production of documents pursuant to the Public Records Act, as well as subpoenas or court orders for documents.
-In the event such a request or demand includes electronic messages, District personnel who have control over or access to any such messages, once they become aware of the request or demand, shall use their best efforts, by reasonable means available, to temporarily preserve any such message until it is determined whether the message is subject to preservation, public inspection, or disclosure.
-District personnel must contact the Chief Executive Officer or the Clerk to the Board regarding any such messages that are within their control. - 1.11 Violations.
-Any person found to have violated this policy may have his or her access to District email, text messaging or other means of electronic communication on District equipment limited or revoked completely.
+In the event such a request or demand includes electronic messages, District personnel who have control over or access to any such messages, once they become aware of the request or demand, shall use their best efforts, by reasonable means available to temporarily preserve any such message until it is determined whether the message is subject to preservation, public inspection, or disclosure.
+District personnel must contact the Chief Executive Officer or Special Assistant to the CEO & Board Relations Officer regarding any such messages that are within their control. - 1.11 Violations.
+Any person found to have violated this policy may have their access to District email, text messaging or other means of electronic communication on District equipment limited or revoked completely.
 District personnel who violate this policy may be subjected to formal disciplinary action up to and including termination from District employment.